 Nelson Barnes, Jr., industrial hygienist and certified indoor environmentalist with Maryland Environmental Systems & Solutions, says that, unfortunately, mold can also enter your home on air currents.
 “I suggest every homeowner invest in an inexpensive hygrometer that measures temperature and relative humidity,” Barnes says.
 Renters can also buy these units to keep in their apartments.

 “When you see relative humidity rising toward 60 percent, it’s time to turn on the ceiling fans or the air conditioner.”
 An open window, he says, is not a good solution, as it allows moisture to enter your home.
 Instead, opt for a dehumidifier, which removes moisture.

 Mold can be really hard on our bodies.
 “Mold exposure in homes can result in bronchial irritation, burning eyes, congestion, difficulty sleeping, sleep apnea, disturbed sleep, and even difficulty resting, making us tired.
 It can also result in headaches and sinus problems,” he says.

-Here are some of Barnes's suggestions for handling mold in your home.
-If you are renting, report these issues to your landlord:
+Here are some of Barnes’s suggestions for handling mold in your home.
+If you’re renting, report these issues to your landlord:

 - Check the air filter in your home.
 It should be changed regularly.
 Once the filter gets too dirty, air flow is restricted and particles of debris and mold spores bounce off the filter and into your air.

 - Always use allergen filters.
-Specifically, you should use high-efficiency particulate arrest (HEPA) filters—they are the best at removing the most junk and toxins from the air.
-If you are renting and your landlord won't use quality filters, consider purchasing them yourself—they can be pricey (this one's on sale for $85), but they're a great investment.
+Specifically, you should use high-efficiency particulate arrest (HEPA) filters — they’re the best at removing the most junk and toxins from the air.
+If you’re renting and your landlord won’t use quality air filters, consider purchasing them yourself — they’re a great investment.